Editor’s note: This post was last updated on 13 September 2021 to improve code and update any outdated information.

 .container{ display: grid; } .element{ justify-self: center; align-self: center }

-Lack of legacy browser support is the only limitation of this technique.
+The lack of legacy browser support is the only limitation of this technique.

-Similarly to the Flexbox alternative, we can use a three-row grid with pseudo-elements:
+Similarly to the flexbox alternative, we can use a three-row grid with pseudo-elements:

 .container{ display: grid; grid-template-columns: 1fr; grid-template-rows: repeat(3, 1fr); } .container::before, .container::after{ content:""; }